HolyBG/HolyBG/README.md

 # Hello, I'm Anthony
 <a href="https://www.linkedin.com/in/huffjohnson/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 I am an Air Force veteran with a boundless passion for IT and cybersecurity.
-Given the continuous hands-on learning required in this field, this space serves as a documentation of my projects.
+Given the continuous hands-on learning required in this field, this space serves as a way to document my projects and to see how far I have come.

 ## Objective